madedotcom/oktagon-python/README.md

 make tests
 ```

-This will install all the dependencies (including dev ones) and run the tests.
+`make install` will run `poetry install` for you, it will create the virtualenv and install the dependencies (including dev ones).

+With `poetry` you don't need to activate the virtualenv to run the tests (or any other command) the poetry `run` command will execute the given command _inside_ the project’s virtualenv!

 ### Run the formatters/linters